Home Page

 Feast of Ingathering at the year's end."

-[NB: The Feast of Ingathering is another name for
+[ NB: The Feast of Ingathering is another

 TIMES THE 'SHOFAR' WAS HEARD